Texas Truck Accident Attorney

 A driver is required to notify his employer regarding convictions for violations, driver’s license revocation, suspension or disqualification within the prescribed time limits.
 Drivers are also responsible for informing their employers of roadside inspections and out-of-service orders.
 The driver is required to maintain a record of their duty status (driver’s log), and to keep a record of their last seven says with them.
 When a commercial driver is involved in a truck wreck, the driver is responsible for reporting the accident to his employer, and to follow any and all company policies in emergency situations.

-Knowledge of the Equipment
+Knowledge of the Equipment That A Truck Driver Must Possess

 To obtain a CDL, the driver must pass a written and skill tests.
 Motor carriers are required to investigate driver history and perform road tests to assess a driver’s qualifications.
 A driver is not expected to know how every truck or tractor operates but must know how to drive his particular vehicle.
 A driver may need additional training on how to shift a particular transmission or the operation of specific controls and devices.